onnx/onnx/docs/Operators.md

   (per row for 'a' and per column for 'b').
 Scalar refers to per tensor quantization whereas N-D refers to per row or per column quantization.
 If the input is 2D of shape [M, K] then zero point and scale tensor may be an M element vector [v_1, v_2, ..., v_M] for per row quantization and K element vector of shape [v_1, v_2, ..., v_K] for per column quantization.
-If the input is N-D tensor with shape [D1, D2, M, K] then zero point and scale tesnor may have shape [D1, D2, M, 1] for per row quantization and shape [D1, D2, 1, K] for per column quantization.
+If the input is N-D tensor with shape [D1, D2, M, K] then zero point and scale tensor may have shape [D1, D2, M, 1] for per row quantization and shape [D1, D2, 1, K] for per column quantization.
   Production must never overflow, and accumulation may overflow if and only if in 32 bits.